ibm-cloud-docs/containers/cs_ingress.md

 <br />

-## <roks311-vpc>Classic clusters: </roks311-vpc>Exposing apps to a private network
+## Classic clusters: Exposing apps to a private network
 {: #ingress_expose_private}

-Expose apps to a private network by using the private Ingress ALBs<roks311-vpc> in a classic cluster</roks311-vpc>.
+Expose apps to a private network by using the private Ingress ALBs in a classic cluster.
 {:shortdesc}

 To use a private ALB, you must first enable the private ALB.
-Because private VLAN-only<roks311-vpc> classic</roks311-vpc> clusters are not assigned an IBM-provided Ingress subdomain, no Ingress secret is created during cluster setup.
+Because private VLAN-only classic clusters are not assigned an IBM-provided Ingress subdomain, no Ingress secret is created during cluster setup.
 To expose your apps to the private network, you must register your ALB with a custom domain and, optionally, import your own TLS certificate.

 Before you begin:
 * Review the Ingress [prerequisites](#config_prereqs).